judeavery/CS4372Assignment1/README.md

 cd CS4372Assignment1

 Install dependencies:

 pip install -r requirements.txt

 Open the notebook in Jupyter or Colab and run all cells.

-Summary of Findings

-OLS Regression achieved a slightly better fit and interpretability than SGD.

-Temperature, year, and good weather are strong positive predictors of bike demand.

-High humidity and bad weather significantly reduce rentals.

-Bike usage increased from 2011 to 2012, suggesting growth in popularity.

 Author